-Awards are normally granted to Executive Directors annually in the form of nil-cost options.
-The Committee may also determine that awards are made in the form of conditional share awards or in exceptional circumstances, as an equivalent cash award (for example, in limited situations where it may not be possible to grant a share award due to technical reasons) (which in all other respects mirrors the terms of the LTIP).
+Awards are normally The maximum award which may be granted in respect granted to Executive Directors annually in the of a financial year will form of nil-cost options. normally not exceed 150% The Committee may also of salary. determine that awards are made in the form of conditional share awards or in exceptional circumstances, as an

+In exceptional circumstances, the salary. equivalent cash award (for situations where it may not